distillpub/post--deconv-checkerboard/index.md

 There are probably a lot of factors at play here.
 One issue, in the case of GANs, may be with the discriminator and its gradients, which we'll discuss more later.
 But a big part of the problem seems to be deconvolution.
-At best, deconvolution is fragile because it is very easily represents artifact creating functions, even when the size is carefully chosen.
+At best, deconvolution is fragile because it very easily represents artifact creating functions, even when the size is carefully chosen.
 At worst, creating artifacts is the default behavior of deconvolution.

 Is there a different way to upsample that is more resistant to artifacts?